chocolacula/easy_reflection_cpp/README.md

 I am still working on optimization of serialization and deserialization.
 But even now it is quite fast.
 The repository includes ```benchmarks``` folder, feel free to check it on your own hardware.

 JSON on average <b>Core i7</b> laptop is faster then [nlohmann json](https://github.com/nlohmann/json) in both serialization and deserialization.

-Twice faster then [rapid json](https://github.com/Tencent/rapidjson) in serialization but three times slower in deserialization.
+Slower than [rapid json](https://github.com/Tencent/rapidjson) but still fast.

 YAML is blazingly faster then [yaml-cpp](https://github.com/jbeder/yaml-cpp), if I did the benchmark right.